rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Module .md

 # NOTE:  At the end of module, remove any policies or security settings.
 Delete all the resources created in the module

-# Plan and implement an identity governance strategy (~130 Minutes)
+# Module 5:  Plan and implement an identity governance strategy (~130 Minutes)

 # Implementing access management for apps (~90 Minutes)